-ASCIA, the Australasian Society of Clinical Immunology and Allergy, is working together with patient organisations and other collaborators to develop a National Immunodeficiency Strategy, for both Australia and New Zealand.
+Since 2019 ASCIA has been working together with patient organisations and other stakeholders to develop the ASCIA Immunodeficiency Strategy at a national level for both Australia and New Zealand.

-The National Immunodeficiency Strategy’s Mission is to improve the health and wellbeing of people with PIDs (primary immunodeficiencies) and minimise the burden on individuals, carers, health services and community.
+The ASCIA Immunodeficiency Strategy’s purpose is to improve the health and wellbeing of people with primary immunodeficiency (PID) disorders, also known as inborn errors of immunity (IEI), and minimise the burden on individuals, carers, health services and community.

-On Friday 8 March 2019, ASCIA, hosted the first meeting for the National Immunodeficiency Strategy at the Parkroyal Hotel Melbourne Airport.
+On Friday 8 March 2019, ASCIA hosted the first meeting for the ASCIA Immunodeficiency Strategy at the Parkroyal Hotel Melbourne Airport.
 This meeting involved a total of 32 representatives from:

-- Major PID research centres (Jeffrey Modell Foundation, Australian National University, Walter and Eliza Hall, Garvan Institute)
+- Major PID/IEI research centres (Jeffrey Modell Foundation, Australian National University, Walter and Eliza Hall, Garvan Institute).

 - Funding bodies (National Blood Authority, Jurisdictional Blood Committee)